 Sprue is the collective term for the malabsorptive gastrointestinal enteropathies although it may be used to refer directly to tropical sprue.
 It is composed of two entities:

 In each, the radiologic features are not sensitive enough to confirm an absolute diagnosis.
-However, they do help to characterise the disease process and point towards further investigation using UGIE with duodenal biopsy (gold standard).
+However, they do help to characterise the disease process.
+The gold standard investigation is upper GI endoscopy with duodenal biopsy.

 - duodenal nodular changes